sirrahd/resume/resume.txt

     Program Manager, *SharePoint*, 2009-2012
     -   Designed and led SharePoint 2013/Office 365 social initiatives
         including newsfeeds and social APIs.
-    -   Worked with designers to define a new SharePoint design language for SharePoint My Sites.
+    -   Worked with designers to define a new design language for SharePoint My Sites.
     -   Pushed for the design of RESTful APIs in SharePoint to support 3rd-party and mobile applications.